 An examination of the earth's climate system and the science of climate change.
 Topics include the dynamics and feedbacks of the climate system, ocean and biosphere influences on climate, reconstruction of past climate, predications of future climate, and human influences on global and regional weather patterns.
-Prerequisite: EES 200 or EES 210.
+Prerequisites: ENG 105 with a grade of C or higher, and EES 200 or EES 210.
 Offered fall of even-numbered years.

-400 Scanning Electron Microscopy (SEM) (2)
+400 Scanning Electron Microscopy (SEM) (2 or 4)

 Introduces the broad research applications of SEM.
 Topics include sample preparation, critical point drying, sputter coating, imaging, and x-ray microanalysis.
 Includes weekly hands-on training with the SEM and completion of an independent research project.
 Identical to BIO 400.
 Prerequisites: junior/senior status and consent.
-Offered in select spring semesters.
+Offered in select terms.